-We’re accepting submissions for the Autumn 2022 Issue of Monkeyshines.
-The submission deadline for the Autumn Issue is Thursday, September 15, 2022.
+We’re accepting submissions for the Winter 2023 Issue of Monkeyshines.
+The submission deadline for the Winter Issue is Thursday, December 15, 2022.
 Listen, your art is worth payment, and we’re trying to raise money to pay you for your accepted submission, but for now yours is a voluntary contribution.
 You keep ownership and copyright over your work, and we don’t charge reading or submission fees.

 Where do you send submissions?